 The dripper features one small hole on the bottom, and there aBre ribs on the wall.
 The ribs keeps some space in between the paper filter and the dripper.
 By maintaining the space, the dripper enables coffee to be filtered through any part of the paper.
 The small bottom hole optimizes the speed of drip so that poured water extracts right amount of coffee substance out of the grounds with minimal attention.

 The physics of Melitta dripper contains elements of both immersion brewing method such as french press and permeative brewing method such as Hario V60 or Chemex.
 The drip brewing is generally recognized as a permeative method, but logically, Melitta dripper, in which the coffee grounds are infused in the water for a reasonable amount of time, is a hybrid of permeation and immersion.
-The cool thing about Melitta dripper is that depending on how you control the brewing, you could weigh on either permeation or immersive elements.
+The cool thing about Melitta dripper is that depending on how you control the brewing, you could weigh on either permeation or immersion elements.

-Immersive Pour-over Brewing
+Immersion Pour-over Brewing

-A normally instructed way of Melitta brewing is more of immersive brewing than permeative.
+A normally instructed way of Melitta brewing is more of immersion brewing than permeative.
 As you do to all other hand drip method, start off of an initial blooming of 30 seconds or so.
 The purpose of the blooming is to release the gas out of coffee grounds as well as even extraction.
 The next step is dumping all the water into the dripper.
 The recommended temperature is close to boiling point and the grind level is medium to medium-fine.

-The resulting cup tends to be watery, yet the unfavorable flavor is noticable.
+The resulted cup tends to be watery, yet the unfavorable flavor is noticable.
 The floatation of the grounds in the flooded water gives enough agitation to the grounds, and unfavorable flavor is extracted rather than favorable complexity that beans potentially have.
 It takes less time than more careful hand drip and requires little skills.
 Melitta dripper obtains easiness and steady cup results by sacrificing freedom of control.
 It always results the same regardless of the brewers’ skills.

 Permeative Pour-over Brewing

-In contrast to the infusive brewing, by controlling the drip speed, Melitta dripper can enhance different flavor notes.
+In contrast to the immersion brewing, by controlling the drip speed, Melitta dripper can enhance different flavor notes.
 It is the what Hario V60 is good at.
 Since the dripper isn’t designed for the permeative drip brewing, it is a little harder than Hario.